 - TOEFL: iBT minimum score of 79 with no score below 19

 - IELTS minimum score of 7.0

 - CAEL minimum score of 60

 - MELAB minimum score of 80

+- Duolingo minimum score of 115

+- PTE(academic) minimum score of 65

 In addition to meeting English Language Proficiency students must also present appropriate admission requirements for their chosen program.
-See page 15 for other ways to meet the English Language Proficiency requirement.
+See page 16 for other ways to meet the English Language Proficiency requirement.